visimp/visimp/docs/languages/LEAN.md

 ## Configuration

-By default, visimp enables builtin abbreviations and mappings.
+By default, visimp enables built-in abbreviations and mappings.
 In general, every valid argument for `require('lean').setup` ([as shown here](https://github.com/Julian/lean.nvim/wiki/Configuring-&-Extending)) is a valid configuration.